open-telemetry/opentelemetry-demo/docs/services/featureflagservice.md

 with Spans for database queries added through the [Ecto instrumentation](https://github.com/open-telemetry/opentelemetry-erlang-contrib/tree/main/instrumentation/opentelemetry_ecto).

-This is done in the `application.ex` as it follows:
+This is done in the `application.ex` as follows:

 ```elixir
 @impl true